andredame/FordFulkerson/README.md

 </p>

-As you can see there is a hugh problem here.
-There is no path remaining from our source vertex to the target and we found a maximum flow of ``10``.
+As you can see there is a huge problem here.
+There is no path remaining from our source vertex to the target and we found a maximum flow of ``10``.Due to this bad choice that we have chosen, Ford-Fulkerson introduced the concept of backtracking edges for those edges that we have already use.
+This tackles the bad choice that can be made.